-Birthdays and Anniversaries:
+Birthdays and Anniversaries

-Shirley Weeks, Steve’s mom, is not well.
+Shirley Weeks, Steve’s mom, continues to have trouble.

 Sarah, Chris Girvin’s sister, on hospice care

-Robert and Sue Waller, health issues.
+Robert and Sue Waller, health issues

 Leta, has a recurring cancer, prayer request from her granddaughter via our website.